-The School Survey Data for Non-State Schools - Queensland (aka the 'Census') has moved online.
-This means that, from 2021 onwards, the previous interactive pdf will no longer be available.
-Instead, a web-based Census form is available for each accredited and operating site and mode of delivery in NSSAB Online Services.
-The layout of the online form, and the processes for filling it out, are similar to the previous interactive pdf.
+The School Survey Data for Non-State Schools - Queensland (aka the 'Census') moved online in 2021.
+Since then, a web-based Census form is available for each accredited and operating site and mode of delivery in NSSAB Online Services.

-The move to an online form allows for pre-population of a number of fields including school name, site code, other accreditation information and contact details.
+The online form allows for pre-population of a number of fields including school name, site code, other accreditation information and contact details.
 These fields should be checked by schools.
-Pre-populated fields related to accreditation are not updatable and, if any errors are found, users will need to contact the NSSAB Secretariat.
+Pre-populated fields related to accreditation are not updatable and, if any errors are found, users will need to contact the Non-State Schools Accreditation Board Secretariat ('NSSAB Secretariat').
 Pre-populated fields related to school contact and principal details are updatable and any changes can be made on the form.